Meet our staff

 Appalachian State University (BS).
 His areas of interest and experience in

 and religion/spirituality.
-Will is a student member of the American Association
+Will is a Fellow in the American Association

-of Pastoral Counselors and certified in Prepare/Enrich premarital counseling.
+of Pastoral Counselors and a certified facilitator in Prepare-Enrich.

 As both an ordained and licensed Baptist minister, Will comes to CareNet after

 Associate Pastor/Minister of Youth and Children since 2004.
-He is also a
+He is a student

 Samuel T. Gladding, B.A., M.A.Ed, M.A.R., Ph.D (not currently taking new